 This form is prognostically severe.

-mixed form
+Mixed form

-Cerebral palsy occurs due to damage to the area of \u200b\u200bthe brain responsible for muscle activity.
-The cause of the disease may be a violation of the development of the brain or its trauma before, during or shortly after childbirth.
+Cerebral palsy occurs due to damage to the part of the brain responsible for muscle activity.
+The disease may be caused by abnormal brain development or injury to the brain before, during, or shortly after childbirth.

-As a rule, the symptoms of cerebral palsy appear during the first three years of a child's life.
+As a rule, symptoms of cerebral palsy appear during the first three years of a child’s life.

 Symptoms of cerebral palsy in a child

-As a rule, the symptoms of cerebral palsy appear during the first three years of life.
+Typically, symptoms of cerebral palsy appear during the first three years of life.
 A child with cerebral palsy may be slower to reach important developmental milestones such as crawling, walking and talking.

 There are four main forms of cerebral palsy:

-• recurring seizures or seizures (epilepsy);
+• repeated convulsions or fits (epilepsy);

-• salivation and difficulty swallowing (dysphagia);
+• drooling and difficulty swallowing (dysphagia);

 • gastroesophageal reflux disease (GERD);

-• problems with bladder control (urinary incontinence);
+• problems with controlling bladder emptying (urinary incontinence);

 • speech disorder (dysarthria);